polinchw/kubernetes-pvc-snapshot/README.md

 ![Diagram](diagrams/create-volume.png)

+5. If you want to off load the snapshot to another pod this is the time to do it.

++ Create an image from the volume BEFORE it is mounted.
++ The image can be moved to another Open Stack pod.

-5. Next mount the new volume to a node.
+6. Next mount the new volume to a node.

 ![Diagram](diagrams/attach-vol.png)

-6. Create a new pv.yaml file for the volume.
+7. Create a new pv.yaml file for the volume.

 + Make sure the pv points to the correct volume ID in Open Stack.
 + Run kubectl apply -f pv.yaml

 [deployments/pv.yaml](deployments/pv.yaml)

-7. Create a new pvc.yaml file to point to the pv.
+8. Create a new pvc.yaml file to point to the pv.

 + Make sure the pvc points to the correct pv.
 + Run kubectl apply -f pvc.yaml

 [deployments/pvc.yaml](deployments/pvc.yaml)

-8. Update the deployment to use the new pvc.
+9. Update the deployment to use the new pvc.
 The kubernetes pod will automatically recreate when you save it.

 ```
       volumes: